sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

 * If High, create a new folder with a 3 digit number and an “-H” (ex.
 001-H) and put the corresponding .md file in the folder
 * If Medium, create a new folder with a 3 digit number and an “-M” (ex.
 001-M) and put the corresponding .md file in the folder
-* If False, put the .md file in the “false” folder
+* If False, keep the .md file in the root (or create a “false” folder to keep track of them yourself)

 An example High severity issue might look like this: